arcus/module_discovery/callbacks/README.md

 The component `hidden_filtered_modules` consists of all of the modules that match the user's search and filtering criteria as entered in the `left_hand_nav_bar`.

-- `filter_modules_in.py` takes the information the user has entered, and returns the matching modules as a list of module ids.
+- `search_results_in.py` takes the information the user has entered, and returns the matching modules as a list of module ids.
+- `search_results_out.py` updates the search results visualization

+## Combining all hidden components into one visualization
+TODO:
 - `stylesheet_callbacks.py` take the list of modules and updates the main search results visualization, `components/visualization_panel/visualization_panel.py`